 Weekly experiments designed to introduce students to the basics of experimentation, instrumentation, data collection and analysis, error analysis, report writing, and teamwork skills.
 Topics will include fluid mechanics and heat transfer.

-Ocean Data Collection and Analysis (Will be offered in 2017-18)
+Ocean Data Collection and Analysis (coming soon)